labgem/microscope-user-doc/docs/content/genomic/classifEGGNOG.rst

 (i.e. BLAST searches), as it avoids transferring annotations from close paralogs (duplicate genes with a higher chance of being involved in functional divergence).

+We run eggnog-mapper using EGGNOGDB and diamond for the alignement.

 .. image:: img/EGGNOG.PNG

 **More**: https://github.com/jhcepas/eggnog-mapper/wiki